erawn/Quickpose-Backend/README.md

 /Documents/Processing/tools/VCFA

-Next, download the starter template.pde.
-Open it, rename it to whatever you want, and save.
-Then run it once.

-Next, go to Tools-> Version Control for Artists.
+Next, go to Tools-> Version Control for Artists on a Blank Sketch.